Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 The "command line" is a way to interact with your computer just like using the mouse to click on programs and run them.
 Although the command line might be a steep learning curve at first, it is REALLY useful for many things in programming, and it is something you will use a lot and get very comfortable with during this course.

 If you're using a Mac, you can open Terminal to get to your command line prompt.
-If you're using a PC, open the Anaconda PowerShell Prompt.
+If you're using a PC, open the Command Prompt.

 Either way, when you open your command line prompt, you should see a `$` symbol at the end of the line.